You’re a savvy business owner who knows that the brand of your business will make or break your success.

-And like the show-stopper you are, you’ve created your brand and design and staged it to your wide-eyed audience.
+And like the show-stopper you are, you’ve created your brand, business, and staged it to your wide-eyed audience.

-Let’s look at some reasons why you may decide it’s time for a brand makeover:
+Let’s look at some reasons why you may decide it could be time to rebrand your business:

 - The direction of your business has changed.

 We can only plan so far ahead when it comes to the future of our business.
 Even though the heart of our message stays the same, we naturally grow as business owners, perfecting our skills and honing our talents, creating a natural change of business direction.

 It could be the nature of the services you offer have changed in some way, providing a catalyst for transformation in your brand.

 - You’re attracting the wrong clientele.